MiniFate/MiniFate/_chapters/00-outline.md

 | {{pos}}   | +1    |

 The player rolls four dice and totals them.
-If one of the PC's aspects is relevant to the roll, the player adds their level as well.
+If one of the PC's aspects is relevant to the roll, the player adds their {Level} as well.
 The player then compares their total against the target difficulty set by the GM.

 A roll is opposed if another character is actively resisting or interfering with the action.